storesafe/cordova-sqlcipher-adapter/README.md

 ## Other versions and related projects

+- [brodysoft / Cordova-SQLitePlugin](https://github.com/brodysoft/Cordova-SQLitePlugin) - Cordova sqlite plugin without sqlcipher, supported for more platforms.
-- [MetaMemoryT / websql-client](https://github.com/MetaMemoryT/websql-client) - provides the same API and connects to [websql-server](https://github.com/MetaMemoryT/websql-server) through WebSockets.
+- [MetaMemoryT / websql-client](https://github.com/MetaMemoryT/websql-client) - provides the same API and connects to [websql-server](https://github.com/MetaMemoryT/websql-server) through WebSockets (without sqlcipher).
-- Original version for iOS (with a different API): https://github.com/davibe/Phonegap-SQLitePlugin
+- Original version for iOS without sqlcipher (with a different API): https://github.com/davibe/Phonegap-SQLitePlugin

 # Usage

 The idea is to emulate the [HTML5/Web SQL API](http://www.w3.org/TR/webdatabase/) as closely as possible.
-The only major change is to use `window.sqlitePlugin.openDatabase()` (or `sqlitePlugin.openDatabase()`) instead of `window.openDatabase()`.
+The only major change is to use `window.sqlitePlugin.openDatabase()` (or `sqlitePlugin.openDatabase()`) instead of `window.openDatabase()` *with parameters as described below*.
 If you see any other major change please report it, it is probably a bug.

 ## Opening a database

-There are two options to open a database:
-- Recommended: `var db = window.sqlitePlugin.openDatabase({name: "my.db", location: 1});`
+**Supported way:** `var db = window.sqlitePlugin.openDatabase({name: "my.db", key: "your-password-here", location: 1});`
-- Classical: `var db = window.sqlitePlugin.openDatabase("myDatabase.db", "1.0", "Demo", -1);`

-The new `location` option is used to select the database subdirectory location (iOS *only*) with the following choices:
+The `location` option is used to select the database subdirectory location (iOS *only*) with the following choices:
 - `0` (default): `Documents` - will be visible to iTunes and backed up by iCloud
 - `1`: `Library` - backed up by iCloud, *NOT* visible to iTunes
 - `2`: `Library/LocalDatabase` - *NOT* visible to iTunes and *NOT* backed up by iCloud

+Classical way - unsupported and *WILL BE REMOVED*: `var db = window.sqlitePlugin.openDatabase("myDatabase.db", "1.0", "Demo", -1);`

 **IMPORTANT:** Please wait for the "deviceready" event, as in the following example: